OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 will be used is when the attribute **part_node_count** is not present within that layer's geometry container.
 Per convention requirements, the driver supports reading from geometries with X, Y, and Z axes.

-When create or editing a CF-1.6/WKT dataset, layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z) variables for a projected coordinate system, or lon,lat(,z) variables for geographic coordinate systems.
+When working with a CF-1.6/WKT dataset, layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z) variables for a projected coordinate system, or lon,lat(,z) variables for geographic coordinate systems.
 For other